 - Have you ever felt bad or guilty about your drinking?

-- Have you ever had a drink first thing in the morning to steady your nerves or get over a hangover?
+- Have you ever drank first thing in the morning to steady your nerves or get over a hangover?

-- Have you continued to drink even though it was making you feel depressed or anxious or adding to another health problem?
+- Have you continued to drink even though it made you feel depressed or anxious or added to another health problem?

 - Have there been situations where you ended up drinking much more than you intended?

 - Have you lost interest in other activities and hobbies since you started drinking?

 - Have you experienced symptoms associated with alcohol withdrawal?

 - Have you felt an urge or craving to consume alcohol?